luisv7/TableRes-Manager/README.md

 # Getting Started

 # Future Enhancements
+- Filter by Date
+- Filter by Time
+- Search by Name
+- Status Update
+- Company Profile
-- Add guests as contacts for future reservations.
+- Add guests as contacts for future reservations / Promotion.
 - Guests can create an account.
 - Guest can do there own booking once logged in.
+- Grid View / List View